-- 3.1.
 The training principles listed below are by no means exhaustive.
 These lists only the basic essential principles and should, in time, be supplemented by a detailed training manual.
 The training must be tailored to the employee's functions.
-Further guidelines on training matters are provided in Annex 5-G "Training". - 3.2.
+Further guidelines on training matters are provided in Annex 5-G "Training".

 Organisations representing different groups of people with disabilities should be consulted in the development of training programmes.

-3.1 Training of staff who deal directly with the travelling public
+Training of staff who deal directly with the travelling public

-3.1.1 All airport and air carrierpersonnel who deal directly with the travelling public, including security personnel, guards and porters, should be trained to be made aware of and, where appropriate, be able to meet the needs of PRMs.
+All airport and air carrier personnel who deal directly with the travelling public, including security personnel, guards and porters, should be trained to be made aware of and, where appropriate, be able to meet the needs of PRMs.

-- 3.1.2 All new recruits should be given disability-related training when starting work.
-Staff should receive refresher training at least every two years and attendance at the training should be recorded. - 3.1.3 This training should be focused on disability awareness training, including training on: - awareness and appropriate responses to passengers with physical, sensory (hearing and visual), hidden or learning disabilities, including how to distinguish between the different abilities of individuals whose mobility, orientation, or communication may be reduced; - b) barriers faced by persons with disabilities and PRMs, covering attitudinal, environmental/physical and organisational barriers: - c) assistance dogs, including the role and the needs of an assistance dog; - d) dealing with unexpected occurrences; - e) interpersonal skills and methods of communication with deaf and hearing-impaired people, visually impaired people, speech impaired people and people with a learning disability; - f) general awareness of ECAC recommendations, IATA guidelines and EU legislation on air passenger rights including ECAC Doc 30, Part I, Section 5 and its relevant Annexes including this one; - g) how to handle wheelchairs and other mobility aids carefully to avoid damage, (for all staff who are responsible for baggage handling).
+All new recruits should be given disability-related training when starting work.
+Staff should receive refresher training at least every two years and attendance at the training should be recorded.

+This training should be focused on disability awareness training, including training on:

+- a) awareness and appropriate responses to passengers with physical, sensory (hearing and visual), hidden or learning disabilities, including how to distinguish between the different abilities of individuals whose mobility, orientation, or communication may be reduced; - b) barriers faced by persons with disabilities and PRMs, covering attitudinal, environmental/physical and organisational barriers; - c) service animals, including the role and the needs of a service animal; - d) dealing with unexpected occurrences; - e) interpersonal skills and methods of communication with deaf and hearingimpaired people, visually impaired people, speech impaired people and people with a learning disability;

+- f) general awareness of ECAC recommendations, IATA guidelines and EU legislation on air passenger rights including ECAC Doc 30, Part I, Section 5 and its relevant Annexes including this one; - g) how to handle wheelchairs and other mobility aids carefully to avoid damage, (for all staff who are responsible for baggage handling).

-3.2 Training of staff assisting persons with disabilities and persons with reduced mobility (PRMs)
+Training of staff assisting persons with disabilities and persons with reduced mobility

-- 3.2.1 All staff assisting persons with disabilities and PRMs, including new recruits, should be given disability-related training when starting work.
+All staff assisting persons with disabilities and persons with reduced mobility, including new recruits, should be given disability-related training when starting work.
+The training should be theoretical, as well as practical.
+With for example role-plays on how to assist all the specific categories of passengers and their situations.
 On a yearly basis, as an absolute minimum, staff should receive refresher training sessions on assisting persons with disabilities and PRMs.
-Attendance at the training sessions should be recorded in each staff member's personnel file. - 3.2.2 In addition to the areas of training listed in Section 2.1 above, all staff assisting persons with disabilities and PRMs at an airport should also be capable of distinguishing between different types of disabilities (and the corresponding IATA code) and should have knowledge of the most appropriate form of assistance for each, including:
+Attendance at the training sessions should be recorded in each staff member's personnel file.

+In addition to the areas of training listed in Section 2.1 above, all staff assisting persons with disabilities and PRMs at an airport should also be capable of distinguishing between different types of disabilities (and the corresponding IATA code) and should have knowledge of the most appropriate form of assistance for each, including: